pigrew/trueposctrl/README.md

 Currently, it only very slightly works.

+I'm planning it to use a cheap SSD1306 0.96" OLED display.
+I accidently purchased the I2C model, so that's what the code uses.
+SPI would be better, as it supports much higher data-rates.

 Things implemented:
 * Provides a USB CDC interface which mirrors the GPSDO output.
 * Sends the $PROCEED to start up the GPSDO when needed.